SIP-Lab/Audio-Compression/README.md

 ## Getting Started

-A [User's Guide](UsersGuide-CompressionFitting.pdf) is provided which describes how to run the codes on smartphones.
+A [User's Guide](UsersGuide-CompressionFitting.pdf) is provided which describes how to run the codes on smartphone platforms.

 ## Requirement
 To run the Android version of the compression app, it is necessary to have Superpowered SDK which can be obtained from the following link: https://superpowered.com.